shubhamksingh/interntheory-Clone-/README.md

 #  Intern Theory website clone

 - An online internship portal created to bridge the gap between students seeking internships and companies looking for interns.
-- A collaborative project built by a team of 5 member, executed in a week.
+- A collaborative project built by a team of 5 member, executed in a week..

 ## Tech Stack